lablancas/export-csv/README.md

 # Summary
-This package provides a Meteor server method called `exportcsv-export` which will format a data set into a CSV string and store the string as a Collection FS File using Grid FS Store.and
+This package provides a Meteor server method called `exportcsv-export` which will format a data set into a CSV string and store the string as a Collection FS File using Grid FS Store.

 The package uses [Papa Parse](http://papaparse.com/docs#json-to-csv) to parse JSON to CSV